SEENEL IMAGING

 is now possible

 Pressure zones are distributed homogeneously and uniformly around the head.
-Because of this, long recordings are made possible.
+Thanks to this, long recordings are made possible.

 SPORT SCIENCES